paramireze/paramireze.github.io/_posts/2018-05-08-understanding-philips-ai-some-more.markdown

 To answer the question, "what is JPA?", it is a specification that set guidelines for communications through the use of protocols, standards, and naming conventions.

+## Philip's ORM Implementation

+Philips uses `harbinger.sdk.query` which is an extension of `hibernate`.
+There documentation describes it as a wrapper around the JPA query standard.